nus-cs2103-AY2324S1/tp/docs/UserGuide.md

   This function currently known to be compatible with gmail and outlook but might not work for all email services.
 * Either **Financial Plan or Tag** can be searched at once, but **not both**.
 * The search is case-insensitive e.g. `financial` will match `FINANCIAL` or `Financial`.
-* A client's email will be gathered if the prompt matches a substring of their financial plan or tag eg. `finan` will match `financial` or `financial plan`.
+* A client's email will be gathered if the prompt matches a substring of their financial plan or tag. eg. `finan` will match `financial` or `financial plan`.

 Acceptable Values: Refer to [Argument Summary](#argument-summary).